-“What the heck is wrong with me?!”, I wondered, tears streaming down my face as I was curling up on my bed, in the tiny single room I was renting in North Acton.
+“What the heck is wrong with me?!”, I wondered, tears streaming down my face as I curled up on my bed in the tiny single room I was renting in North Acton.

-On the outside, it looked like I was living my dream.
+To the outside world, I was living my dream.
 I had moved to London a year before to pursue a career in freelance writing.
 Within 3 months, I landed a job as chief editor of an upcoming lifestyle publication and had an article published in one of my fave online magazines.

-On the inside, I was dying.
+Inside, I was miserable.
 I hated the whole pitching game and having to find shocking angles to sell a story.
-I was tired of being asked to write a 1000 article in two days and being paid months later (if ever!).
+I was tired of being asked to write a 1000 words article in two days and being paid months later (if ever!).

 When I thought about becoming a freelance writer, I had envisioned only the good bits.
 Now reality was setting in – and it wasn’t pretty.